tarocco/roaring-fangs-unity/README.md

 Contributing
 -----
-Please contact me, @Tarocco, if you would like to know more about contributing.
+Please contact me, @Tarocco, about questions on general usage and contributing.

 🐰🐇